kamranahmedse/developer-roadmap/content/guides/http-caching.md

 #### Expires

-Before HTTP/1.1 and introduction of `Cache-Control`, there was `Expires` header which is simply a timestamp telling the caches how long should some content be considered fresh.
-Possible value to this header is absolute expiry date; where date has to be in GMT.
+Before HTTP/1.1 and the introduction of `Cache-Control`, there was an `Expires` header which is simply a timestamp telling the caches how long should some content be considered fresh.
+A possible value to this header is the absolute expiry date; where a date has to be in GMT.
 Below is the sample header

 ```html
 Expires: Mon, 13 Mar 2017 12:22:00 GMT
 ```

-It should be noted that the date cannot be more than a year and if the date format is wrong, content will be considered stale.
-Also, the clock on cache has to be in sync with the clock on server, otherwise the desired results might not be achieved.
+It should be noted that the date cannot be more than a year and if the date format is wrong, the content will be considered stale.
+Also, the clock on the cache has to be in sync with the clock on the server, otherwise, the desired results might not be achieved.

-Although, `Expires` header is still valid and is supported widely by the caches, preference should be given to HTTP/1.1 successor of it i.e. `Cache-Control`.
+Although the `Expires` header is still valid and is supported widely by the caches, preference should be given to HTTP/1.1 successor of it i.e. `Cache-Control`.

 #### Pragma

 Another one from the old, pre HTTP/1.1 days, is `Pragma`.
 Everything that it could do is now possible using the cache-control header given below.
-However, one thing I would like to point out about it is, you might see `Pragma: no-cache` being used here and there in hopes of stopping the response from being cached.
+However, one thing I would like to point out about it is, that you might see `Pragma: no-cache` being used here and there in hopes of stopping the response from being cached.
 It might not necessarily work; as HTTP specification discusses it in the request headers and there is no mention of it in the response headers.
 Rather `Cache-Control` header should be used to control the caching.

 #### Cache-Control